 Winston Churchill ordered Ireland bombings three times, first in 1920 against the IRA.
 Ireland began its fatal slide into civil war aided and abetted by the Secretary of State for War and Air.

-As Secretary of State for War and Air from 1919 to 1921, and then as Colonial Secretary in 1921 and 1922, Winston Churchill ordered the use of aerial bombing on three occasions, first in 1920 against the IRA.
+As the UK's Secretary of State for War and Air from 1919 to 1921, and then as Colonial Secretary in 1921 and 1922, Winston Churchill ordered the use of aerial bombing on three occasions, first in 1920 against the Irish Republican Army (IRA).

-Churchill also helped start the Irish Civil War in 1922 when 200 anti-treaty forces occupied the Four Courts building and despite every effort by Michael Collins, head of the Free State Army, they refused to come out peacefully.
+Later, Churchill had a hand in helping start the Irish Civil War in 1922 when 200 anti-treaty forces occupied the Four Courts building and, despite every effort by Michael Collins, head of the Free State Army, they refused to come out peacefully.

 The British, led by Churchill, pressed Collins very hard to begin an assault.
 Collins refused, seeking instead a change to the treaty that would allow the Republican side to water down the Oath of Allegiance.